This guidance center offers some helpful insights and practical steps for organizations that must comply with the GDPR.

 Every organization’s journey to GDPR compliance is different.
 Organizations should consider several factors regarding GDPR adherence, including, company size, the types and amount of data it processes, and current security and privacy measures.

-Organizations established in the EU and processing personal data of EU-based individuals will, in almost all cases, be required to comply with the GDPR.
+Organizations established in the EU or processing personal data of EU-based individuals will, in almost all cases, be required to comply with the GDPR.
 The GDPR updates and harmonizes the framework for processing personal data in the European Union, and brings with it new obligations for organizations and new rights for individuals.

 Dropbox has many years experience earning our users’ trust.
 Dropbox Business is certified compliant with the most widely-accepted security and privacy standards and regulations in the world, such as ISO 27001/2, ISO27018/17 and SOC 2.
 Our cross-functional team of data protection specialists has put together a series of insights and resources to help you on your road to GDPR compliance.